shahadat003/rn-animated-components/README.md

 ## 🚀 Usage

 1. **Copy the Component**
-   Find the component you want and copy its folder into your project.
+   Find the component you want in components folder and copy its folder into your project.

 2. **Install Dependencies**
    Make sure you have the required libraries: